ItsZeusBro/FileInteractionModel/README.md

 #### Controller
 This represents the business logic middleware between the Model and View.

-## Bug Classes
-#### June Bug
-A type of bug that should only exist in limited contexts

-#### No-See-Ums
-A type of bug we don't often see, but we know still exists

-#### Water Bugs
-A memory leak bug

-#### Praying Mantis
-Bugs we only see at scale

-## Miscilaneous
-#### Comet
-This is a tool i'm working on to create a better debugging experience, and logs for Ai optimization and debugging.

-#### Goody Bag
-This is an unordered bag of miscellaneous tools

-#### Magic Spells
-These are regex strings that are so long and well known, we call them Magic Spells

 ## An Api (still working on it, thanks)
 a, b, and c are files. a.flow(b, //whatever) returns b so that you can do something on it. b.stream(c, //whatever) does the same